andrew-leith/coverage-pipeline/README.md

 # Coverage Pipeline

-How to run the software
+A description of the available arguments and an example of how to run the software.

 ## Arguments